ioccc-src/winner/next/rules.md

 (that we create from your how to build instructions), as well as any data files you submit.

-If you submission wishes to modify such content, it **MUST** first copy the file to a new filename and then modify that copy.
+If you submission needs (or wishes :-) ) to modify such content, it **MUST** first copy the file to a new filename and then modify that copy.

 <p class="leftbar">
-You may use your entry to form a copy, or you make use your `Makefile` to form that copy.
+You may use your submission to form a copy, or you can make use of your `Makefile` to form that copy.
 </p>

 <p class="leftbar">